-Enlarged kidneys due to fluid backing up in the kidneys
+- Enlarged kidneys due to fluid backing up in the kidneys

 Your veterinarian will perform a physical examination, which may reveal swollen and/or tender kidneys.
 He will obtain a medical history from you including any symptoms you have noticed.
 He will need to run some diagnostic tests which may include:

-Ultrasound or x-rays, which may reveal the presence of kidney stones.
+- Ultrasound or x-rays, which may reveal the presence of kidney stones.

-Complete blood count.
+- Complete blood count.

-Urinalysis to check kidney function, it may also reveal blood in the urine, bacteria and the presence of small kidney stones.
+- Urinalysis to check kidney function, it may also reveal blood in the urine, bacteria and the presence of small kidney stones.

 Treatment depends on the type of stones present, and if your cat is displaying symptoms.
 In some cases, there may be no treatment.
 However, where treatment is necessary, it may include:

-Medication or diet to dissolve the stones.
+- Medication or diet to dissolve the stones.

-Severe cases will require surgery to remove the stones.
+- Severe cases will require surgery to remove the stones.

-Ensure your cat always has access to a clean litter tray so that he doesn’t hold onto urine for too long.
+- Ensure your cat always has access to a clean litter tray so that he doesn’t hold onto urine for too long.

 If your cat has become blocked he will need to be catheterised.
 Uremia is life-threatening and your cat will need to be stabilised with IV fluids to treat fluid and electrolyte imbalances.
-Painkillers may be prescribed.